The Bankrate promise

 Are you experiencing financial hardship and struggling to afford your car payments?
-If your lender offers modifications on car loans, you could get some much-needed relief in one of a few forms.
-Plus, you could possibly avoid damaging your credit score or having your car repossessed.
+If your lender offers modifications on car loans, you may be able to get some much-needed relief.
+Loan modification involves adjusting your monthly payment amount, due date or sometimes your interest rate.
+When you are behind on payments, these options can help you avoid damaging your credit score or having your car repossessed.

 What car loan modification is